santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Case-Management/Case-Handoff-Process.md

 <iframe width="640" height="360" src="https://msit.microsoftstream.com/embed/video/81c6a3ff-0400-a936-90ea-f1eaa4452b0a?autoplay=false&amp;showinfo=true&amp;st=61" allowfullscreen style="border:none;"></iframe>

 :::
 </center>

 **Timestamps:**
 03:03 - When to Hand Off
-04:03 - How to Talk to A Customer About Hand Off
+04:03 - How to Talk to A Customer About Handoff
 11:31 - How to Hand Off a Case
 26:53 - Long-Running Handoff Cases
 32:42 - Handoff for Vacation
 37:23 - Key Points
 39:13 - Questions and Clarifications

 ## Process for Critical / 24*7 Cases
 1. Log good case notes before beginning handoff process.
 You may use our [Notes Guides](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki?wikiVersion=GBwikiMaster&_a=edit&pagePath=%2FBig%20Data%2FSupport%20Engineer%20Best%20Practices%2FCase%20Management%2FCase%20Handoff%20Process&pageId=306262&anchor=hand-over-notes-template) as a template.
 Your notes should give the next engineer a full picture of the case even if a warm handoff cannot occur.